nbrg-ppcu/prokbert/README.md

 ```bash
 pip install prokbert
 ```

 ### Installing with conda

 ProkBERT is also available as a conda package from the Bioconda channel.
 To install it using conda, run:

 ```bash
 conda install prokbert -c bioconda
 ```

 ### Using Docker

 Before using the ProkBERT container with GPU support, make sure you have the following installed on your system:
 - Python (3.10 or later)
-- [Docker](https://docs.docker.com/get-docker/) (only if you plan to use the Docker image)
+- [Docker](https://docs.docker.com/get-docker/) (required if you plan to use the Docker image)
-- [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) (only if you intend to use Docker with GPU support)
+- [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) (required if you intend to use Docker with GPU support)

 To pull and run the ProkBERT Docker image, use:

 ```bash
 docker pull obalasz/prokbert
 ```

-For running the container with GPU support.
-Then, you can run:
+To run the container with GPU support, use:

 ```bash
 docker run --gpus all -it --rm -v $(pwd):/app obalasz/prokbert python /app/finetuning.py --help
 ```

-This command runs the ProkBERT Docker container with GPU support, mounts the current directory to the container (allowing access to your local files), and shows the help message for the finetuning.py script.
+This command runs the ProkBERT Docker container with GPU support, mounts the current directory to the container (allowing access to your local files), and displays the help message for the `finetuning.py` script.

-### Using Singularity
+### Using Singularity (Apptainer)

-For users who prefer Singularity (Apptainer), a Singularity (Apptainer) container definition is also provided ([link](https://github.com/nbrg-ppcu/prokbert/blob/main/envs/prokbert.def)).
+For users who prefer Singularity (now also known as Apptainer), a Singularity (Apptainer) container definition is provided.
 Please refer to the official documentation for instructions on building and running Singularity containers.
-A prebuilt container is avaialble on the zenodo: https://zenodo.org/records/10659030 Building the Singularity container:
+A prebuilt container is available on Zenodo: [https://zenodo.org/records/10659030](https://zenodo.org/records/10659030).

+Building the Singularity container:

 ```bash
 apptainer build prokbert.sif prokbert.def
 ```
 To pull directly from Docker Hub and convert to a Singularity image file:
 ```bash
 singularity pull prokbert.sif docker://obalasz/prokbert
 ```

-Once you have your .sif file, you can run ProkBERT with the following command:
+Once you have your `.sif` file, you can run ProkBERT with the following command:
 ```bash
 singularity run --nv prokbert.sif python /opt/prokbert/examples/finetuning.py --help
 ```

-The --nv flag enables NVIDIA GPU support, assuming your system has NVIDIA drivers and CUDA installed.
+The `--nv` flag enables NVIDIA GPU support, assuming your system has NVIDIA drivers and CUDA installed.
 Remove this flag if you're running on a CPU-only system.

 You can also shell into the container or execute specific commands as follows:
 Shell into the container:
 ```bash
 singularity shell --nv prokbert.sif
 ```

+**Note**: If you encounter any problems, please do not hesitate to contact us or open an issue.
+My email address is obalasz@gmail.com.